diriano/labbces/content/authors/vrossi/_index.md

 - Alumni
 ---

-Verusca finished in August 2022 her master in the PPGs - Ciências at the Center for Nuclear Energy in Agriculture, University of São Paulo, studying in silico the expression profiles of transcriptiona factor and CAZymes genes in sugarcane cultivar SP80-3280
+Verusca finished in August 2022 her master in the PPGs - Ciências at the Center for Nuclear Energy in Agriculture, University of São Paulo, studying in silico the expression profiles of transcription factors and CAZymes genes in sugarcane cultivar SP80-3280